-The main feature of just released RAD Studio 10.3.3 is the Delphi language support for the Android 64-bit platform.
+In this post, we’ll show you the main features of the just released RAD Studio 10.3.3 the Delphi language support for the Android 64-bit platform.

 Android 64-bit Delphi Support

-The platform support is provided via a new Delphi compiler for the Android 64-bit platform, based on the LLVM compiler infrastructure like the Android 32-bit counterpart (and the iOS compilers).
-This compiler still uses ARC memory model, to reduce migration effort to 64-bit that Google requires for store submissions.
-The IDE offers the ability to add the new platform to an existing project, compile and debug, and deploy to the store (more on this later).
+Platform support is provided by a new Delphi compiler for the Android 64-bit platform, which, like the Android 32-bit counterpart, is based on the LLVM compiler infrastructure (and the iOS compilers).
+This compiler continues to use the ARC memory model in order to reduce the migration effort required by Google for store submissions.
+The IDE allows you to add the new platform to an existing project, compile and debug it, and then deploy it to the store (more on this later).

 All of the libraries we support on Android are available, from RTL to FireMonkey, form database access with FireDAC to Parallel Programming Library, so your code should migrate fairly smoothly.
 There is also support for InterBase 2020 (just released) on Android 64-bit.

 Android 64-Bit Caveats